ericrkuo/paiku/README.md

 - Our current POC parses and filters words by their Parts of Speech (PoS) identifier, but not to its full extent as each line in our haiku has a very limited grammatical structure.
 As such, we plan on using these identifiers to "place" words into their syntactically correct positions.
 This can be accomplished using DCGs to express more complex grammatical relationships in our haikus.

 ### APIs and error handling
-- Our POC gave us an opportunity to further explore how HTTP requests are handled in Prolog.
+- Our POC gave us an opportunity to explore how HTTP requests are handled in Prolog.
 We used the [Datamuse API](https://www.datamuse.com/api/) to generate words and parse the metadata from them (e.g. number of syllables, parts of speech).
 - We also plan on exploring industry standards for error handling in Prolog.
 An area in our code we want to focus on is handling situations where our API calls fail.
 - Some ideas we want to learn are how to make our predicates more robust.
 For example, how we can propagate error messages from the API to the user, or perform some behaviour based on the error codes returned from the API.